iitmotorsports/IIT-SAE-ECU/Teensy36/MCU_Testing/README.md

 By default, `Ctrl + Shift + B` (Run Build Task) should run all of the above in order except for `Clean` and `Hard Clean`

+Alternatively, install the [Tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks) extension so that tasks can instead be on the status bar.
+Already configured.

 Where everything came from
 --------------------------